statues in one of parks in Rome

 Gardens and parks in Rome

-While it might seem that Rome is filled with Roman ruins, piazzas and buildings, there are many gardens and outdoor spaces to visit.
+While Rome might seem filled with Roman ruins, piazzas and buildings, there are many gardens and outdoor spaces to visit.
 Here are 10 parks in Rome to add to your itinerary.

 Aqueduct Park (Parco degli Acquedotti)

 Out of all the parks in Rome, Aqueduct Park is the one you have seen in many Italian films.
-With views of ancient aqueducts and Roman pine trees, it is part of the regional park of the ancient Appian Way.
-The park is named after the seven aqueducts – Anio Vetus, Marcia, Iulia, Tepula, Felice, Anio Novus and Claudio – that are used to provide water to the city.
+With views of ancient aqueducts and Roman pine trees, it is part of the regional park of the ancient Appian Way or via Appia Antica in Italian.
+The park is named after the seven aqueducts – Anio Vetus, Marcia, Iulia, Tepula, Felice, Anio Novus and Claudio – that used to provide water to the city.

 Parks in Rome – Aqueduct Park